Prince WIlliam Opens Up About Kate Middleton's Pregnancy: 'Not Much Sleep Going On'

 Prince William and Kate Middleton excitedly revealed to the world on Monday that they are expecting their third child.
-The Duchess of Cambridge is pregnant with baby number three and supporters all over the world celebrated the news with the royal family.
+The Duchess of Cambridge is pregnant with baby number three, and supporters all over the world celebrated the news with the royal family.

 The Kensington Palace made the official announcement on Monday, saying that both “The Queen and members of both families are delighted with the news.”
 It was also revealed that Kate is suffering from hyperemesis gravidarum, a condition that is characterized by severe nausea and vomiting during pregnancy.
 The Duchess of Cambridge also suffered the same condition during her previous pregnancies.
-Because of this debilitating condition, Kate has cancelled her upcoming engagements.
+Because of this debilitating condition, Kate has canceled her upcoming engagements.

 A day after Kate Middleton’s pregnancy was announced, her husband, Prince William, opened up about the “very good news” and their current struggle with Kate’s severe morning sickness.